 We can then order the target location in decreasing order of SS and retain only the results which satisfy a threshold condition (SS = 1 meaning perfect matching or zero distance).
 More information on scoring rule can be found in Ferro (2014).

-Below we can see a map of the Similarity Skill (SS) Score for the target area for two origin location in NYC where currently there are WeWork offices, one in Manhattan and one in Brooklyn.
+Below we can see a map of the Similarity Skill (SS) Score for the target area for two origin location in NYC where currently there are shared workspaces, one in Manhattan and one in Brooklyn.
 From this plot, we can see that the method selects different target locations for the Manhattan and Brooklyn offices, which reflects the differences between the variables in the origin locations.
 In particular, for the Manhattan office, the selected locations in LA are clustered in the Beverly Hills and West Hollywood area, which amongst all the different areas in LA are notably the most ‘similar’ to Manhattan in terms of demographics, financial, and POI data.
-On the other hand, the locations selected as the most similar under the SS scoring rule for Brooklyn are more scattered, suggesting that WeWork might consider different neighborhoods in LA when deciding to open a new office with similar characteristics to those in Brooklyn.
+On the other hand, the locations selected as the most similar under the SS scoring rule for Brooklyn are more scattered, suggesting that our example company might consider different neighborhoods in LA when deciding to open a new office with similar characteristics to those in Brooklyn.

 Please fill out the below form and we'll be in touch real soon.